Instructional Design and Technology

 Faculty: Deng, Harris, H. Hemphill, L. Hemphill, Lantz, Thurman, West, Yoon.

-Trends and Careers—Whether an individual is interested in designing interactive multimedia programs, instructional videos, photographic media, interactive websites, instructional multimedia, 3D animation, instructional simulations, or producing corporate training programs, a Bachelor of Science degree in Instructional Design and Technology (IDT) will prepare graduates for careers in their area of interest.
-The IDT program is practical, comprehensive, and flexible enough to support individual career goals with an emphasis on hands-on experience, team work, and real-world applications.
-Facilities include advanced technology computer labs, professional graphics software, an interactive multimedia and CD/DVD production lab, video/audio production and editing facilities, high resolution digitizing equipment, large-format cameras, and photographic darkrooms.
+Trends and Careers—Whether an individual is interested in designing interactive multimedia programs, instructional videos, photographic media, interactive websites, instructional multimedia, 3D animation, instructional simulations, or producing corporate training programs, curriculum in instructional design and technology will prepare graduates for careers in their area of interest.
+The program is practical, comprehensive, and flexible enough to support individual career goals with an emphasis on hands-on experience, team work, and real-world applications.
+Facilities include advanced technology computer labs, professional graphics software, an interactive multimedia production lab, video/audio production and editing facilities, high resolution digitizing equipment, large-format cameras, and photographic darkrooms.
 CNN Money recently rated Instructional Designer as number 38 out of the top 100 jobs in America.
 Job openings in the field have increased significantly in the last four years and are expected to continue to grow.

 The IDT internship is an opportunity for students to apply and expand their education, gain valuable professional experience, build confidence in their abilities, and explore careers in their field.
 The contacts made during an internship can provide invaluable advice and guidance as well as potentially lead to a permanent job offer.

-Curriculum—The Instructional Design and Technology program is designed around three major areas:
+Curriculum—The Instructional Design and Technology curriculum is designed around three major areas:

 - Instructional multimedia and web production including digital imaging, digital graphics, interactive multimedia, multi-image presentations, and interactive web page design.